chharvey/chharvey.github.io/site-design/css-documentation.md

 - `b.ref`: reference to a title, section heading, figure, table, or creative work. use only when the `a` element or the `cite` element would not be appropriate

 ## Child and Descendent Selectors ##
-It is common practice to avoid child selectors, e.g. `parent > child` or descendent selectors, `ancestor > descendent` in CSS files as they increase specificity and decrease efficiency.
-However, there are some cases in which this is okay.
-By the HTML standards and by my own documentation, certain elements are grouped together intrinsicaly.

 ### Headings ###
 Some will argue that an `.h-gamma` should look like an `.h-gamma` no matter where it is placed in the document.
 If you were to move that heading to a different location or out of its containing element, it should still look the same.
 While that philosophy is reasonable, I tend to disagree.